The best running gaiters will help keep sand, rocks, and other debris out of your running shoes. Photo: iRunFar/Eszter Horanyi

 - High price point

-- It could be too much gaiter for some environments
+- Could be too much gaiter for some environments

-When it comes to a high-quality and durable trail running gaiter, the Kahtoola INSTAgaiter Mid has you covered — literally.
-Of all the gaiters in this guide, it provides the most comprehensive coverage over the shoe while still being lightweight.
+When it comes to a high quality and durable trail running gaiter, the Kahtoola INSTAgaiter Ultra-Light Gaiter Mid has you covered — literally.
+Of all the gaiters in this guide, it provides the most comprehensive coverage while still being lightweight.
 This gaiter features a stretch-woven nylon blend, a sturdy YKK zipper, and the brand’s DuraLink instep strap.
-Yet, it weighs just 2.4-2.7 ounces per pair, depending on size.
+Yet, it weighs just 2.4 to 2.7 ounces per pair, depending on size.

-This gaiter comes in two heights: the mid-height comes about a hand’s width above the ankle and will likely cover your running socks, and the low height is about 2.5 inches shorter and covers just above the ankle.
-We preferred the mid-height version for its extra coverage of our ankles and lower legs.
+This gaiter comes in two heights: the mid — which was our favorite — ends about a hand’s width above the ankle and will likely cover your running socks, and the low option is about 2.5 inches shorter and covers just above the ankle.
+We preferred the mid-height version for its extra coverage.

 The top of the gaiter also cinches closed to keep the gaiter in place and prevent debris from entering at the top.
 While we experienced a little bit of sag when the gaiter was wet, it wasn’t bad enough to consider it an issue.

-The breathable nylon-blend fabric is treated with a durable water-repellent (DWR) coating to repel water, and the zipper is backed with the same fabric to prevent water seepage and chafing if you’re wearing low socks.
+The breathable nylon-blend fabric is treated with a durable water-repellent (DWR) coating, and the zipper is backed with the same fabric to prevent chafing if you’re wearing low socks.
 This gaiter is easy to take on and off without removing your shoe.

-Material: 84% stretch-woven nylon/16% polyurethane blend with a durable water-repellent (DWR) coating
+Material: 86% stretch-woven nylon/14% polyurethane blend with a DWR coating

-Shop the Kahtoola INSTAgaiter MidBest Running Gaiters — Runner-Up: REI Co-op Swiftland Running Gaiters ($30)
+Shop the Kahtoola INSTAgaiter Ultra-Light Gaiter MidBest Running Gaiters — Runner-Up: REI Co-op Swiftland Running Gaiters ($35)

 - Adjustable elastic cord tucks out of the way